Enhancing Traditional Environmental Community and Environmental Justice Community Collaboration

 In her work at SELC, Chandra has enjoyed representing several strong traditional environmental groups including the Catawba and Yadkin Riverkeeper, the North Carolina Chapter of Sierra Club, the North Carolina Wildlife Federation and the North Carolina Coastal Federation, and she has also teamed with EJ groups like the North Carolina Environmental Justice Network and its membership to take on important work to preserve the Southeast’s beauty and to improve the health of those who live there.

-As a TogetherGreen Fellow, Chandra’s aim is to provide a written guide and training on how to enhance collaboration and incorporation of EJ principles into the work of traditional environmentalists, with a target audience of impacted communities, attorneys (including environmental and civil rights attorneys), students and other traditional environmental groups.
-This guide will provide practical examples like administrative complaints, comment templates, letter templates, and protective legislative language, and will also include interviews and vignettes showing presentation of concerns from impacted communities and effective courses of action by counsel.
+As a TogetherGreen Fellow, Chandra aimed to provide a written guide and training on how to enhance collaboration and incorporation of EJ principles into the work of traditional environmentalists, with a target audience of impacted communities, attorneys (including environmental and civil rights attorneys), students and other traditional environmental groups.
+In addition, Chandra raised awareness of EJ issues, like PCB contamination in an African American community.

 “I would like for this work to serve as a model for how traditional environmentalists can consistently work with impacted communities, to achieve the ends of natural resource preservation, environmental justice and public health protection,” offered Chandra.
 “This symbiosis will not only result in wins for impacted communities, it will also result in wins for the environmental community overall by having a larger base of support for conservation.”